tim-slifer/tim-slifer.github.io/_tabs/projects.md

 Knowing that each team and each testing project will have their own technical needs, I've designed Qadenz to be completely extensible, so that custom configuration and functionality can be implemented without having to make changes to the underlying code-base.
 This encourages importing the library as a dependency and extending components where necessary, as opposed to the maintainence overhead (and upgrading issues) encountered by forking the project and changing the core code.

-Qadenz has had several names and countless revisions and improvements in the 10 years.
-This has been a continually maintained personal code-base that serves as a reference design for the tools I build at my jobs.
+Qadenz has had several names and countless revisions and improvements in the last 10 years.
+This has been a continually maintained personal code-base that has served as a reference design for the tools I build at my jobs.
 At the encouragement of several friends and colleagues, I decided in 2019 to evolve the project once again by rebuilding the project from scratch, finally tackling some long standing challenges, and ultimately releasing the library to the testing community.

 The code is available on [GitHub](https://github.com/qadenz/qadenz), and documentation is at [qadenz.dev](https://qadenz.dev).